Table of Contents

 | 7 | Conduct Review Meeting held | Respondent and SCO | As scheduled |

-| 8 | Administrative disposition (if applicable) | SCO | Generally within five (5) business days of meeting |
+| 8 | Administrative Disposition (if applicable) | SCO | Generally within five (5) business days of meeting |

 Phase 3: Conduct Hearing (if required) |